 Exporting from an online source [EASY]

-To export your publications list from the online source you need to first export the publications in Bibtext format and then convert the Bibtext file to a Word doc.
-For example, Academia, and Google Scholar will let you export your publications in Bibtext.
+To export your publications list from the online source you need to first export the publications in BibTeX format and then convert the BibTeX file to a Word doc.
+For example, Academia, and Google Scholar will let you export your publications in BibTeX.

-To do this, first export your publications and select Bibtext format.
+- First export your publications and select BibTeX format.
 Download the file.
 If you’re asked for a file name, try to name it with a .bib extension.